 Lethal takes are most relevant for viability analysis.
 For yelloweye rockfish and bocaccio, the takes from the salmon fishery, in addition to previously assessed lethal scientific research and fishery bycatch (fishermen targeting bottom fish and halibut) (detailed in Section 2.3, Environmental Baseline), would be within or below the risk-neutral and/or precautionary level for each of the abundance scenarios.
+The low number of anticipated takes in Hood Canal would also protect this population of yelloweye rockfish.
 Our analysis of potential bycatch for each species uses precautionary assumptions and thus would likely be lower than estimated.
 These precautionary assumptions include that, of the previously analyzed research projects, the actual take of yelloweye rockfish and bocaccio is well below the permitted take.
 As an example, since bocaccio were listed in 2010, only 3 fish have been taken in research projects (compared to the permitted take of 58 fish, and 27 mortalities in 2017 alone) within the U.S. portion of the DPS area.
-An additional precautionary factor is the population estimates that only include the San Juan Island area (WCA 7).
+An additional precautionary factor is the population estimates that only include the San Juan Island area (Marine Catch Area 7).
 Recent ROV surveys and genetic research projects have documented yelloweye rockfish in the Central Sound and Hood Canal, while bocaccio have been documented in Central Sound.
-We do not yet have population estimates from the recent ROV study, but anticipate them within the next year.